 Streeck, Wolfgang.
 1991.
 “On the Institutional Conditions of Diversified Quality Production.”
-In Egan Matzner and Wolfgang Streeck, eds., Beyond Keynesianism.
+In Beyond Keynesianism, edited by Egan Matzner and Wolfgang Streeck.
 London: Elgar.

 Swenson, Peter.
 2002.
 Capitalists Against Markets: The Making of Labor Markets and Welfare States in the United States and Sweden.
-Oxford, England: Oxford University Press.
+Oxford, U.K.: Oxford University Press.

 Thelen, Kathleen 2004.
 How Institutions Evolve: The Political Economy of Skills in Germany, Britain, the United States and Japan.
-New York, N.Y.: Cambridge University Press.
+New York: Cambridge University Press.

 Thorelli, Hans B. 1955.
 The Federal Antitrust Policy: Origination of an American Tradition.
 Baltimore, Md.: Johns Hopkins Press.

 Wilcock, Richard C. 1972.
 “Industrial Management’s Policies Toward Unionism.”
-In Milton Derber and Edwin Young, eds., Labor and the New Deal.
-New York, N.Y.: Dacapo Press.
+In Labor and the New Deal, edited by Milton Derber and Edwin Young.
+New York: Dacapo Press.

 Witte, Edwin E. 1932.
 The Government in Labor Disputes.
 New York: McGraw Hill.